Brassic series 1: Broadcast

 Brassic debuted on Sky One on 22 August 2019.

 Internationally, the programme has been aired in France, from 16 September; Spain, from 24 September through internet streaming; Germany, from 1 January 2020 through internet streaming; Australia from 25 February 2020, Canada, Russia and the United States.
 In Russia, it is titled as Без гроша.

 Home media

 All episodes are available to be viewed through the Sky Go and Amazon Video apps.
 The entire boxset is also available on NOW TV and Virgin Media in the United Kingdom.

 On 27 August 2019, it was announced that the complete first series would release to DVD on 30 September.

 Critical response

-Series 1 of Brassic received general positive reviews from critics within the United Kingdom.
+Series 1 of Brassic received generally positive reviews from critics within the United Kingdom.
 Creator and lead actor Joe Gilgun has been praised for his performance as Vinny O'Neill, with review aggregator website Rotten Tomatoes commented, "Joseph Gilgun is wonderfully expressive as Vinnie, his volatile features continually scrunching together and apart like the top of a drawstring bag."